docusign/extension-app-data-io-and-verification-reference-implementation/README.md

 *Private extension apps can use either authentication method, but public extension apps must use Authorization Code Grant.*

 ## Hosted version (no setup required)
 You can use the hosted version of this reference implementation by directly uploading the appropriate manifest file located in the [manifests/hosted/](manifests/hosted) folder to the Docusign Developer Console.
-See [Upload your manifest and create the extension app](#3-upload-your-manifest).
+See [Upload your manifest](#3-upload-your-manifest).

 **Note:** The provided manifest includes `clientId` and `clientSecret` values used in the sample authentication connection.
 These do not authenticate to a real system, but the hosted reference implementation requires these exact values.